rdmurphy/mini-sync/README.md

 ### Client

-`mini-sync` has a super tiny script that needs to be added to your JavaScript bundles or loaded on your HTML page.
+`mini-sync` has a tiny script that needs to be added to your JavaScript bundles or loaded on your HTML page.
 How best to go about this will depend on your environment, but there are a few methods to consider.

 #### Load directly in your HTML